-All entries will be screened for appropriate content.
-Students may also opt-in for adjudicatino and voting to be considered for awards and variety shows
+Students may opt-in for adjudication and voting to be considered for awards and variety shows

 Virtual stages and galleries open for viewing/voting

-Approved entries will be displayed in their respective virtual venues in the order they are received.
+All entries will be screened for appropriate content.
+Approved entries will be displayed in their respective virtual venues.

-“Teens on the Verge” Weekly Benefit Variety Shows!
+“Teens on the Verge” Weekly Benefit Variety Shows Begin!

 Showcasing entries from the Festival and CFG (no separate entry process)!